Longform

 Art: The before the last supper.

 While i usually post my art on Niceferatu.net (see comic link in title bar) I had a random idea which I decided to draw last night.
+Please note, this is meant to be taken as a cute (hopefully) lovingly drawn little cartoon, not theology!

 Updates from the Creative Trenches.